augurlabs/augur_view/README.md

 ## Proxy and service installation

-For installation instructions on a server using systemd, and information on setting up a proxy, see [installing](installing.md).
+For installation instructions on a server, and information on setting up a proxy, see [installing](installing.md).

 ## Contributing